tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 A> | | ![](images/part2/design.md/adapter-arrow-port.png) |
 A>

 The next step is to describe the system architecture in terms of boundary interfaces (ports), their implementations (adapters) and core application logic (domain models).
-In the diagram below, multiple components are shown for the UI to demonstrate that it could have multiple types of UI, for example, a rich desktop client and a web UI.

 ![](images/part2/design.md/ports-and-adapter-design.png)